 The decomposition of the results (Table 4, columns IV-IX) by end-use reveals differences in how the US economy responds to the higher tariffs on imports from NAFTA parties for intermediate, consumption and investment goods.
-For instance, higher US tariffs on investment goods increases real GDP (0.002), exports (0.05) and employment (6,689) slightly (Column VIII, Table 4) because the US is a large player in global trade, and has a bias towards exporting investment goods (i.e., there is an optimal tariff).
+For instance, higher US tariffs on investment goods increases real GDP (0.002), exports (0.05) and employment (6,689) slightly (Column VIII, Table 4) because the US is a large player in investment goods trade.
 Nevertheless, raising tariffs on investment goods raises the cost of investment goods, significantly reducing investment and causing long run economic growth to decline.

 Table 4 (columns IV-VII) illustrates that higher tariffs on intermediate and consumption goods reduce GDP, employment, exports, and imports although the mechanism through which they impact the economy differs.
 For instance, when a country raises tariffs on intermediate inputs this raises the costs of production causing firms to substitute towards domestic goods and final consumers away from domestic goods (Column IV, Table 4).
-Raising US tariffs on final consumption goods causes a real appreciation12; US final consumers substitute Canadian and Mexican goods with domestically produced goods or imports from the rest of the world (Column VI, Table 4).
+Raising US tariffs on final consumption goods causes a real appreciation10; US final consumers, and to a lesser extent firms, substitute Canadian and Mexican goods with domestically produced goods or imports from the rest of the world (Column VI, Table 4).
 In both cases, prices rise and exports fall.
-Overall US GDP falls, as the negative impact of raising tariffs on intermediate and consumption goods outweigh the very small gains from raising tariffs on investment goods.
+Overall US GDP falls, as the negative impact of raising tariffs on intermediate and consumption goods outweigh the small gains from raising tariffs on investment goods.

 One notable difference between the intermediate and consumption tariff (Columns IV and VI, Table 4) results is their respective impacts on investment.
 The differences stem from how the rise in tariffs alters the rate of return.
 Increasing tariffs on intermediate goods raises a firms' costs, lowering the return to capital and hence the rate of return, causing investment to fall.
 When tariffs on consumption goods are raised, there is increased demand for domestic goods, as consumers substitute towards the domestic good, causing the return on capital and hence investment to rise.
 As noted previously, tariffs on investment goods raise the cost of capital goods, causing the rate of return and investment to decline.
 When the investment impacts due to raising tariffs on all three BEC end-use categories are combined, investment is projected to fall by 0.19 percent; this is largely driven by the higher cost of imported investment goods from Canada and Mexico reducing rates of return in investment.
-With savings fixed as a portion of income, changes in investment subsequently drive the changes seen in the trade balance - hence the decline in the trade balance when tariffs are raised on consumption goods.